jbigman/jbigman/README.md

 After working for several years with peers in Java, C# and JavaScript environments, today, I enjoy working with typescript-oriented stacks within CI/CD Pipelines.

-My latest project, Gamewisher.com being now online, I would like to use my skills on a new full-remote project or in Rennes (France)
+My latest project, Gamewisher.com being now online, I would like to use my skills on a new full-remote project or in Nantes (France)

 Resume available on my [personal website](https://jbigman.github.io) or over [LinkedIn](https://www.linkedin.com/in/jeremiegambin)